 EMS Patient Safety Organization

 Many states around the nation do not provide adequate confidentiality, or peer review protections for EMS agencies and providers.
-A solution to overcome this barrier comes to you from a Patient Safety Organization – the Center for Patient Safety.
+A solution to overcome this barrier comes to you from a Patient Safety Organization (PSO) – the Center for Patient Safety.
 We offer federal-based confidentiality protection for your safety and quality improvement work.

 - Documentation and conversations related to investigations of incident reports